How does Freevalve’s System compare to camshafts concerning valvetrain energy consumption?

 What level of control of the valves does the Freevalve system offer?

-The Freevalve System offers full control of both valve timing and lift.
+The Freevalve System offers full control of both valve timing and lift on a cycle-to-cycle basis.

 How does the system know the position of the valves?